bldamalla/ProtStructs.jl/docs/src/index.md

 `StructureFrame` object.
 This was the preferred way to obtain structural information through different formats, and this was thought to allow the analysis of _changes_ in structural information from a trajectory.

-Through benchmarks, it was found out that this method of extraction is _significantly slow_, and it is planned to write a small and lightweight parser in Julia for PDB files.

 Naturally, the package aims to provide certain geometric constructs needed for protein structure analysis.
 These include: